Group Volunteering at Rocky Mountain National Park

 Click on this interactive map to view volunteer projects taking pace around Rocky.

 Rocky Mountain National Park is home to one of the most dynamic and hard-working volunteer programs in the National Park Service.
 Each year, Rocky enlists volunteer groups to help paid staff on various projects.
-The park gets work done AND groups learn about their park through service—it's a win-win.
+The park completes projects AND groups learn about the park through service—it's a win-win!
+In 2017, over 1,700 volunteers took part in a group volunteer opportunity.
+Our projects range from trail work, to vegetation projects, fire fuel reduction work and litter clean ups.
+How will you get involved in your park this summer?

 Things to Keep In Mind

 Remember, an application does not guarantee a project.
 Please wait for paperwork from the volunteer office before making plans for your project.
-Group projects will be assigned in the order applications are received.
+Group projects will be assigned in the order project requests are received.

 Thanks for your interest in volunteering with your group at Rocky Mountain National Park!